Low THC Oil Information for Patients and Caregivers

 Once you have your Low THC Oil card:

-• Your card is active for two years
+• Your card is active for five years

 • Consult your physician if there is a need to renew